Maria Kuryluk: Gallery

 Herman Kohany (1882–1942), father of Miriam Kohany, Olomütz, ca. 1914.

 Paulina Raaber (1882–1942), Miriam Kohany's mother, ca. 1900, photo: E. Bieber, Berlin, ca. 1900, archive of Ewa Kuryluk.

 Miriam Kohany (right) with her younger sister Hilde, ca.1933, photographer unknown, archive of Ewa Kuryluk.

 The swimming pool in Bielsko (the German Bielitz) decorated with Nazi flags during World War II, from the 1942 Bielitz Nazi calendar, scan by Ewa Kuryluk.

 Wartime identity papers of Miriam Kohany with her photo and the name of Maria Grabowska, archive of Ewa Kuryluk.

 Miriam Kohany, 1943, photo torn from an identity card, photographer unknown, archive of Ewa Kuryluk.

 A building on Zamarstynów Street in Lvov, once part of the ghetto from where Miriam Kohany fled, photo by Ewa Kuryluk, 2008.

 A view of the former Lvov Ghetto, 2008, by Ewa Kuryluk.

 Miriam Kohany, Chapter I of her autobiographical novel, 1942–3?, photo by Ewa Kuryluk, archive of Ewa Kuryluk.

 A letter from André Malraux to Maria Kuryluk, with a Polish military censorship stamp on the envelope, 1945, archive of Ewa Kuryluk, scan by Ewa Kuryluk.

 Maria Kuryluk with her son Piotr, Zakopane, 1954, archive of Ewa Kuryluk, photographer unknown.

 Maria Kuryluk with her children and her Chinese friend I Chang in front of their house on Frascati Street, Warsaw, 1957.

 Maria Kuryluk with her son Piotr in Vienna, 1961, photographer unknown.

 Maria Kuryluk with the Austrian President Adolf Schärf, Vienna, 1961, archive of Ewa Kuryluk, photographer unknown.

 Maria Kuryluk with the Austrian painter Friedensreich Hundertwasser and a Chinese diplomat, Austrian Institute in Warsaw, c.
 1975, photographer unknown, archive of Ewa Kuryluk.

 An autographed photo of Laurence Olivier dedicated to Mia Kuryluk in 1957 when he and his wife Vivien Leigh paid a visit to the Kuryluks' home on Frascati Street in Warsaw, photographer unknown, archive of Ewa Kuryluk.

-An autographed photo of Vivien Leigh dedicated to Mia Kuryluk in 1957 when she and her husband Laurence Olivier paid a visit to the Kuryluks' home on Frascati Street in Warsaw, photographer unknown, archive of Ewa Kuryluk.

 The grave designed in 1967 by Ewa Kuryluk for her father Karol where now also her mother and her brother are buried, Powązki Cemetery in Warsaw, photo by Ewa Kuryluk 1968.